As part of our support for children and young people, Seashell offers occupational therapy for autism.

-Occupational Therapists assist students to participate effectively in all areas of everyday life.
-They work within the multi-disciplinary team and support and train staff to facilitate student involvement in all activities that are important to the student, including:
+When delivering occupational therapy for children and young people to support their special educational needs and disabilities our therapists assist students to participate effectively in all areas of everyday life.
+Our therapists work within our multidisciplinary team to provide learning difficulties support, supporting and training staff to facilitate involvement in all activities that are important to the student, including:

 - Enjoyment, satisfaction and a sense of achievement in taking part in activities which leads to learning and mastering new skills and developing positive self-esteem

-- Activities are opportunities for shared experiences and promote communication and social interaction
+- Activities are opportunities for shared experiences and promote the development of communication and social interaction

-For many of our students sensory processing difficulties present barriers to participation in activities, through sensory profiling, sensory assessment and by embedding sensory strategies and sensory diets into the curriculum students are able to lead more meaningful lives.
+Our occupational therapy for children with autism acknowledges that many of our students face sensory processing difficulties.
+This often presents barriers to participation in activities.
+Our occupational therapy for learning disabilities uses sensory profiling, sensory assessment, embedded sensory strategies and sensory diets to help students lead more meaningful, dynamic lives.

-- Assessing for and providing adapted equipment to enable increased levels of independence e.g. angled spoon.
+- Assessing a need for, and providing adapted equipment for students that will enable increased levels of independence e.g. angled spoon

 - Assessing and treating sensory difficulties

-- Advice and strategies to carers/staff for enabling students to manage sensory difficulties e.g. using a weighted blanket to reduce anxiety when travelling.
+- Advice and strategies to carers/staff that will enable students to manage sensory difficulties e.g. using a weighted blanket to reduce anxiety when travelling

-- Providing advice and support in adapting activities for a variety of skill level e.g. using cooking as a way to explore the senses improve hand function or develop independence skills.
+- Providing advice and support that will help adapt activities for a variety of skill levels e.g. using cooking as a way to explore the senses, improve hand function or develop independence

-- Working holistically within the multi-disciplinary team to ensure students are supported in all areas to achieve maximum levels of participation and engagement
+- Working holistically within the multidisciplinary team to ensure students are supported in all areas of their lives, and addressing all of their needs to achieve maximum levels of participation and engagement.